Westwood, a bit weary after a hot streak, set to play Honda

 Add it all up, and it’s been a lot of golf lately for the 47-year-old Westwood.
 He’s playing a fourth consecutive event this week at the Honda Classic at PGA National, which starts Thursday.
 The back-to-back second-place finishes, minus the unofficial one following his son’s chip-in at Augusta, have seen Westwood climb 20 spots in the world ranking to No. 19.

-Even while acknowledging that he’s a little tired right now — “my legs are feeling it a little bit,” he said — Westwood didn’t consider skipping Honda, an event that he’s tried to remain loyal to for years, even after the grind of contending on two tough courses in consecutive weeks and squeezing in 54 holes of practice at Augusta to start this week.
+Even while acknowledging that he’s a little tired right now — “my legs are feeling it a little bit,” he said — Westwood didn’t consider skipping Honda, an event that he’s tried to remain loyal to for years, even after the grind of contending on two tough courses in consecutive weeks and squeezing in 54 holes of practice at Augusta National to start this week.

 “It’s one of my favorite tournaments of the year,” Westwood said.
 “I really enjoy this golf course.
 I find it a good challenge.
 There’s a lot of shots out there where you’ve really got to commit and play the shot.
 I love the challenge of the Bear Trap.
 It’s always a bit blowy, which I like, as well.”